gvwilson/thirdbit/src/fiction/bear/index.md

 Noxy opened her mouth to say, "We'll tell the soldiers," then closed it again.
 Dolly was right.
-It would be their word against Sergeant Dambu's.
+It would be their word against Sergeant Inambu's.

 "What—spell—" Dolly tried to say.

 "It's all right, don't talk," Noxy said to her, suddenly concerned.
-The old orangutan's eyes were wide, and Noxy could see her chest heaving.
+The old chimpanzee's eyes were wide, and Noxy could see her chest heaving.
 She reached out impulsively and put her arms around her rescuer.
 "Thank you," she said softly, hugging Dolly.